1000 Series: School & Community Relations

 Related Policy: 1001.4-R

-Legal Reference (Code of Iowa): §§ 279.8; 280.22; US Const.
-Amend I
+Legal Reference (Code of Iowa): §§ 279.8; 280.22;

 IASB Reference: 903.05

-1001.4-R - Regulations Regarding Distribution of Materials
+1001.4-R - Distribution of Materials Regulations

 Individuals, including students, may have the right to distribute on school premises, at reasonable times and places, unofficial materials or petitions which align with the educational goals and strategic plan of the district except materials and expressions which:

-1. Are obscene
+1. Are obscene;

-2. Are libelous and slanderous
+2. Are libelous and slanderous;

-5. Constitute insulting or fighting words, the very expression of which injures or harasses other people (e.g., threats of violence, defamation of character or of a person’s race, religion, gender, disability, age, or ethnic origin)
+5. Constitutes insulting or fighting words, the very expression of which injures or harasses other people (e.g., threats of violence, defamation of character or of a person’s race, religion, gender, disability, age, or ethnic origin)

-7. Promote private businesses without educational relevance
+7. Promote private businesses without educational relevance; or

-8. Advance political candidates running for elected national, state, county, or local offices or campaign materials
+8. Advance political candidates running for elected national, state, county, or local offices or campaign materials.

-Anyone wishing to distribute unofficial materials must first submit a copy of the materials for approval to the superintendent [or designee] at least seven working days in advance of desired distribution together with the following information:
+Anyone wishing to distribute unofficial materials must first submit for approval a copy of the materials to the superintendent [or designee] at least seven working days in advance of desired distribution together with the following information:

-2. Dates and times of day of intended display or distribution;
+2. Date(s) and time(s) of day of intended display or distribution;

 3. Location where materials will be displayed or distributed; and

-4. Grades of students to whom the display or distribution is intended.
+4. The grade(s) of students to whom the display or distribution is intended.

-Within five working days of submission, the superintendent [or designee] will render a decision whether the materials violate the guidelines in Section I of this policy or the time, place, and manner restrictions in Section III.
-In the event that permission to distribute the materials is denied, the person submitting the request will be informed of the reason for the denial.
+Within five working days of submission, the superintendent [or designee] will render a decision whether the material violates the guidelines in Subsection I or the time, place, and manner restrictions in Subsection III of this policy.
+In the event that permission to distribute the material is denied, the person submitting the request will be informed of the reasons for the denial.
+Permission to distribute material does not imply agreement with the contents by the district, administration, board, or the individual reviewing the material submitted.

-SECTION III TIME, PLACE, AND MANNER OF DISTRIBUTION
+III.
+TIME, PLACE, AND MANNER OF DISTRIBUTION

 1. Obscene is defined as: